J-Raymer/printlink3d/README.md

 Opening the website in incognito mode is recommended, as some cookies interact negatively with the website.

 ## Logging In
 Please use the google login button to authenticate to get full access to PrintLink3d's features.
-Our main login system currently does not work properly.
+Our main login system currently contains a few bugs.